A Closer Look at the Myopia Epidemic1

 If one or more of the following apply to your child, a myopia management program may be right for them.
 Check all that apply:

-- One or both parents need vision correction or wear glasses
+- One or both parents need vision correction or wear glasses, contact lenses, or had LASIK

-- Your child’s prescription has changed in the last two years
+- Your child’s prescription has changed more than -0.50D in the past year

 If left untreated, your child’s myopia may potentially affect their eye health, emotional and social well-being, and performance in school and extracurricular activities.